dsc-courses/dsc80-2024-fa/syllabus.md

 The Final Project will be due during finals week and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Projects and project checkpoints will usually be due on **Fridays at 11:59PM**.

 **Working in Pairs**